SixSq/old.sixsq.github.com/solutions/nuvlacity/nuvlacity-tech-spec.md

 permalink: /solutions/nuvlacity/tech-spec
 ---

-NuvlaCity bring the power of the [NuvlaBox](/products-and-services/nuvlabox/overview) smart edge device and the [Nuvla](/products-and-services/nuvla/overview) command and control platform to tackle your smart city challenges.
+NuvlaCity brings the power of the [NuvlaBox](/products-and-services/nuvlabox/overview) smart edge device and the [Nuvla](/products-and-services/nuvla/overview) command and control platform to tackle your smart city challenges.

 Here's how it works: